Welcome to the Midland Police Services Board Page!

 Who are the members of the Police Services Board?

 The Midland Police Services Board (MPSB) has five(5) members: two members of Town Council, two citizens appointed by the Province as community representatives, and one citizen appointed by Town Council as a community representative.

 To be considered for membership by appointment by the Lieutenant Governor in Council, please see the attached application and information sheet.

 MPSB Board Meetings & Agendas

-The Board currently meets the 3rd Monday of each month in the Council Chambers in the Town of Midland Municipal Office.
+The Board currently meets a minimum of 4 times per year in the Council Chambers in the Town of Midland Municipal Office.
 Citizens are welcome to attend meetings.
 Please check the Town's website calendar for dates.
 Agendas and minutes are posted below.